Aller au contenu principal

 The phrases that get you out of tourist mode.

 I added this chapter after five years of hearing students come home saying "I wish I had known how to ask that."
-These are the questions a French person asks.
-They shift you out of tourist mode, and people start giving you real answers.
+These are the questions locals ask without thinking.
+They get you out of tourist mode and people start giving you real answers.

 01At the restaurant